-For fee-for-service members, service plans are developed by the member; HHS case manager and an interdisciplinary team.
-Planning meetings are scheduled at times and locations convenient for the member.
+For fee-for-service members service plans are developed by the member; case manager or health home coordinator; and an interdisciplinary team.
+Planning meetings are scheduled at times and locations convenient for the individual.
 The service plan must be completed prior to services being delivered and annually thereafter, or whenever there is a significant change in the member's situation or condition.
-The case manager receives the assessment and level of care determination from the Iowa Medicaid Medical Services Unit.
+The case manager or health home coordinator receives the assessment and level of care determination from medical services.
 A summary of the assessment becomes part of the service plan.
-The case manager uses information gathered from the assessment and then works with the member to identify individual and family strengths, needs, capacities, preferences and desired outcomes and health status and risk factors.
+The case manager or health home coordinator uses information gathered from the assessment and then works with the member to identify individual and family strengths, needs, capacities, preferences and desired outcomes and health status and risk factors.
 This is used to identify the scope of services needed.